blukatdevelopment/UnchainedWorlds/fantasy/rule_supplements/player_handbook.md

 - Intimidation: Inspire fear, respect, or terror.
 - Weapons: If you can kill with it, your skill applies.

+#### Starting Gear
+- Common Clothes
+- Leather Armor
+- Backpack
+- 5 torches
+Choose one of the following options:
+- A melee weapon that deals 3d6 damage
+- Sword and Shield
+- One melee weapon that deals 2d6, a bow, and 20 arrows

 #### Grit
 You have 3 grit, which recovers on a rest.
 You gain +2 grit at levels 2 and 3.
 You may spend grit on the following:
 - Ferocious strike: Your next attack has advantage and deals max damage on a hit.